2004 Wisconsin Badgers football team

 The 2004 Wisconsin Badgers football team was an American football team that represented the University of Wisconsin–Madison as a member of the Big Ten Conference during the 2004 NCAA Division I-A football season.
 In their 15th year under head coach Barry Alvarez, the Badgers compiled a 9–3 record (6–2 in conference games), finished in third place in the Big Ten, and outscored opponents by a total of 249 to 185.
 The Badgers began the season 9–0, including victories over No. 18 Ohio State and No. 5 Purdue.
 They then lost their final three games, including a loss to No. 17 Iowa and concluding with a 24–21 loss to Georgia Outback Bowl.
 The Badgers were ranked No. 17 and No. 18, respectively, in the final AP and Coaches polls.

-The team's statistical leaders included quarterback John Stocco (1,999 rushing yards), running back Anthony Davis (973 rushing yards, 66 points scored), and wide receiver Brand Williams (42 receptions for 517 yards).
+The team's statistical leaders included quarterback John Stocco (1,999 passing yards), running back Anthony Davis (973 rushing yards, 66 points scored), and wide receiver Brandon Williams (42 receptions for 517 yards).

 The team played its home games at Camp Randall Stadium in Madison, Wisconsin.